acceleratedscience/open-ad-toolkit/README.md

     <img src="readme/jupyter-notebook-kernel.png">
 </figure>

--   Magic commands are implemented by the _adccl.py_ or _adccl.ipynb_ file and are invoked by the `%adccl` prefix.
+-   Magic commands are implemented by the _openad.py_ or _openad.ipynb_ file and are invoked by the `%openad` prefix.
 For example:<br>

-        %adccl list files
+        %openad list files

     If you are using your virtual envrinment kernel as per instructions above, and if you've run the `init_magic` command, the magic commands should be enabled already.<br>

 -   Some example magic comands to play with Deep Search:<br>

-        %adccl exec display_collection(domain='Material Science')
+        %openad exec display_collection(domain='Material Science')

 -   Some example magic commands to play with RXN

-        %adccl list rxn models
+        %openad list rxn models

 <br>